Vortex structure and intervortex interaction in superconducting structures with intrinsic diode effect: Numerical simulation

 To isolate the effect of the cubic gradient term we set $\eta=0$ and retain only $\gamma\neq0$ in the modified TDGL theory.
 The resulting evolution equation, boundary conditions, and current expression read

 Comparison of the baseline GL vortex with its cubic-gradient counterpart GL$(0,0.025)$ is summarized in Fig.~\ref{Three cases}, panels (1) and (3).
 The two data sets were obtained under identical external conditions ($B=0.12\,B_{c2}$, $R=25\xi$), so any difference can be ascribed solely to the presence of the cubic term.
 The main difference between the GL and GL$(0,0.025)$ vortices is a minor vortex displacement on Fig.~\ref{Three cases} (3a).
 For a more comprehensive review of the vortex features, we increase the parameter $\gamma$ and consider the case GL$(0,0.3)$.
-A first inspection of the colour maps in Fig.~\ref{Vortex_pic}(1a) and \ref{Vortex_pic}(2a) reveals that the amplitude profile $|\psi(\mathbf r)|$ remains essentially circular; no higher-harmonic distortions of the core are visible even on the enhanced colour scale.
-The only qualitative change is a rigid displacement of the vortex.
-This shift coincides, within the numerical resolution, with the analytical prediction following from Eq.~(\ref{shift teor}) when the logarithmic factor is evaluated for the present geometry.
-To verify that subtler variations are indeed negligible, we plot cross-sections through the vortex centre in Fig.~\ref{GL_03_psi}(1a)-(1d).
-The solid and dashed curves representing GL and GL$(0,0.3)$ overlap almost perfectly; the residual differences, shown separately in panels (1c) and (1d), oscillate about zero and scale as $\gamma^{2}$.
-Hence the cubic term leaves the \emph{shape} of the order-parameter envelope intact and manifests itself only through a rigid translation of the whole vortex.
+A first inspection of the color maps in Fig.~\ref{Vortex_pic}(1a) and \ref{Vortex_pic}(2a) reveals that the amplitude profile $|\psi(\mathbf r)|$ is distorted and the vortex core has an elliptical form.
+With increasing $\gamma$ the magnitude of displacement likewise increases.
+This shift coincides, within the numerical resolution, with the analytical prediction following from Eq.~(\ref{shift teor}).
+For detailed analysis of vortex distortion we plot cross-sections through the vortex center in Fig.~\ref{GL_03_psi}(1a)-(1d).
+The solid and dashed curves representing GL and GL$(0,0.3)$ overlap almost perfectly, while the residual differences, shown separately in panels (1c) and (1d), appeared to be quite different.
+Panel (1c) shows symmetrical distinction along x-axis, causing an elliptical distortion of the vortex core.
+Along the y-axis on panel (1d) the distinction is asymmetric and notably weaker, yet it extends far beyond the core, forming a long-range background signature.

 The impact on the supercurrent is far more pronounced.
 Figures \ref{Vortex_pic}(1b) and \ref{Vortex_pic}(2b) demonstrate that the azimuthal flow pattern characteristic of an isolated GL vortex becomes strongly skewed once $\gamma$ is switched on.
 Under the core (along the $y$ axis) the streamlines crowd together, producing an enhanced local current density, whereas on the opposite side they fan out.
 This asymmetry is exactly what one expects from the chiral correction in Eq.~\eqref{cubs3}, which adds a term proportional to $\mathbf x_{0}\cdot\mathbf v$ and therefore amplifies (suppresses) the current where $\mathbf v$ is parallel (antiparallel) to $\mathbf x_{0}$.
 A detailed comparison of azimuthal profiles is given in Fig.~\ref{GL_03_J}(2a)-(2d); outside the immediate core region the numerical data coincide with the perturbative formula~(\ref{j_teor}) within the plotting accuracy.